GenesisFR/HowToBecomeGoodAtShooters/README.md

 - facilitated through the use of utility (ex: flashbangs, smokes)

 ### Minimap/radar
-- allows you to see incoming threats
+- may allow you to see incoming threats or reveal the enemy's location
-- can reveal the location of various useful items (like ammo crates)
+- prevents you from getting caught off guard
-- prevents you from getting flanked
+- can also reveal the location of various useful items (like ammo crates)

 ### Mouse settings
 - set your Windows mouse sensitivity at 6/11 to keep the default mouse speed (otherwise mouse movements may get discarded when lower or interpolated when higher) and disable "Enhanced pointer precision"